 Can run different generators using the same flux files as input.

-The stage of converting energy depositions into “raw digits” involves the specific technology of the detector.
-Only the LAr experiments can make much use of code sharing due to the significant differences.
+The stage of converting energy depositions into “raw digits” involves the technology of the detector.
+LAr experiments can make use of code sharing due to similarities.

 Detector response for electrons